Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/README.md

 we will  use Logistic regression because it’s simple, interpretable, and well-suited for binary classification and we will use the classification matrix to compare the model performance .
 ![Alt text](https://github.com/Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/blob/9be15a5355f48ee990d4329febc2dbab26fec7ef/les%20images/image%203.png)
 #### **Analysis**
-the baseline model performs well enough to predict non churn but very poorly on churn (with low precision, accuracy and F-1 score) . and since we are mostly interested in churn we will keep tuning the model.
+the baseline model performs well enough to predict non churn but very poorly on churn.
+As we can see the model predicted a lot of non churn while these customers actually churned. the data did not predict effectively the customer that are likely to churn.
+It has a high rate of false negative so we won't chose this model.
 ### perfecting model.
 we will have different version of the model tuned so that it can perform as best as possible.
 In the end all model will be represented on a ROC curve for a better comparaison.